hemanth/hello-falcor/README.md

 # hello-faclor
 > A simple [faclor.js](https://netflix.github.io/falcor/) example.

-This example uses handlbars and some faclor magic to list JS books.
+This example uses handlebars and some falcor magic to list JS books.

 Do check the [demo](http://hello-falcor.herokuapp.com/)!